The aims of the KS3 and KS4 science curriculum are to ensure that all pupils:

 Pupils work through each topic area, gaining in-depth knowledge and understanding of key points before moving-on to more challenging areas.
 Scientific enquiry and maths in science skills are taught when appropriate during these topics.

-In KS4 pupils are taught AQA GCSE combined Science.
 The overview of topics is as follows: The human body.
 Environment, evolution and inheritance.
 Elements, mixtures, and compounds.
 Chemistry in our world.
 Energy, forces, and the structure of matter.

 Scientific enquiry and maths in science taught continue to be taught at KS4 as required by the GCSE curriculum.
 Entry level is taught alongside the GCSE if necessary, to meet the needs of lower ability pupils.